Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: MIMO Radar Front-End

 \subsection{LO Signal Distribution}

-Generation and distribution of the LO signal to the RX and TX elements is a major challenge in the large radar arrays operating in mm-wave bands.
 The LO generation comprises a phase-locked loop (PLL) and frequency multiplier(s) with low spurs, wide bandwidth, good chirp linearity, and high DC-to-RF efficiency.
-The LO distribution network comprises the routing paths to the TX and RX elements, and the LO amplifiers to compensate for the losses and maintain the signal integrity.
 The reference signal can be generated by an external PLL.
-We consider all of these circuit blocks as the LO distribution network, as shown in Fig. \ref{fig:physical_array}.
+The LO distribution network, as shown in Fig. \ref{fig:physical_array}, comprises the routing paths to the TX and RX elements, and the LO amplifiers to compensate for the losses and maintain the signal integrity.

-Frequency multipliers can be used at different locations in the radar array to upconvert the low-frequency reference signal to the D-band LO signals.
-Generally, some of the frequency multipliers can be shared between the TX and RX paths, and some others can be used separately in each TX and RX system.
+Frequency multipliers can be used at different locations in the MIMO radar to upconvert the low-frequency reference signal to the D-band LO signals.
 We can envision two extreme cases for the deployment of frequency multipliers.
 In the first approach, the reference signal is unconverted using a single high-performance frequency multiplier (usually comprising multiple stages) to the final RF signals and is then distributed between the TX and RX systems.
-The drawback is the greater loss of the LO distribution network and the higher power consumption of the LO amplifiers.
-In the second extreme approach, the low-frequency reference signal is distributed between the TX and RX paths, and is upconverted by dedicated frequency multipliers in the all TX and RX systems.
+The drawback is the higher loss of the LO distribution network and the higher power consumption of the LO amplifiers.
+In the second approach, a low-frequency reference signal is distributed between the TX and RX paths, and is upconverted by dedicated frequency multipliers in the all TX and RX systems.
 This can reduce the losses of the LO distribution network and the power consumption of the LO amplifiers.
-However, this needs a total of $N_{TX} + N_{RX}$ frequency multipliers which can lead to high power consumption for large radar arrays.
+However, this needs a total of $N_{TX} + N_{RX}$ frequency multipliers which can lead to high power consumption for large MIMO radars.
 The optimal architecture should be between these two extremes, but it depends on many factors on the circuit and process level.
-In this work, we use the first approach to perform system simulations (see Fig. \ref{fig:physical_array}).
+In this work, we use the first approach to perform system simulations.